The word cloud is a fun and entertaining feature.

 Encourage participants to send in one word at a time (without any prepositions etc.) to avoid two similar answers from being considered separately (like "schools" and "the schools"), and remind them to "like" answers instead of sending in their own if it has already been mentioned.

-Concerning the first two recommendations, we have added a "word cloud" interaction for which the "word cloud" display and the "Multiple answers" have been activated by default.
+Regarding the first two recommendations, we have added a "word cloud" interaction for which the "word cloud" display and the "Multiple answers" have been activated by default.

 Was this article helpful?
 Let us know below so we may better help you and other users!